|JOB CODE:||110470 |

 May prepare and process paperwork for sanity commission orders and public defender conflict cases.

 Makes a verbatim record of court proceedings on PC based digital recording system; arranges for the production of and prepares written transcripts; prepares case records to be lodged with the Appellate Court; catalogues CD tapes, recordings, and log notes and maintains their storage.

-May prepare court dockets by assigning court dates; obtains records prior to court and prepares necessary documents for court docket.
+May prepare court dockets by assigning court dates, maintaining the docket calendar and records; obtains records prior to court and prepares necessary documents for court docket.

 May review law journals and other legal publications to identify court decisions pertinent to pending cases and submit articles to company officials.

 May train law clerks and other court personnel who work in the courtroom.

 Composes and prepares budget supplements and routine correspondence; proofreads legal documents.

 Answers telephone calls, provides information and accurately handles and receives information; processes public records requests.

 Establishes and maintains a variety of files and records.